CRD(LEGAL) - INSURANCE AND ANNUITIES MANAGEMENT: HEALTH AND LIFE INSURANCE

-The cost of coverage under a plan adopted by a district that does not participate in the program shall be shared by the employees and the district, using the contributions by the state described by Insurance Code Chapter 1579, Subchapter F. [See State Contribution, above] Education Code 22.004(c)
+The cost of coverage provided by a district that does not participate in TRS-ActiveCare shall be shared by the employees and the district, using the contributions by the state described at Insurance Code Chapter 1579, Subchapter F. [See State Contribution, above] Education Code 22.004(c)

 District Required Minimum Effort

 A district shall, for each fiscal year, use to provide health coverage an amount equal to the number of participating employees of the district multiplied by $1,800.
 Insurance Code 1581.052(a)